Astro-85/SSR-EvRelPred/README.md

 This repository includes:

+NOTE: Some necessary modules are temporarily unavailible but will be added in the coming days!

 1. Instructions to install, download and process VidSitu Dataset.
 2. Code to run all experiments provided in the paper along with log files.